 The N-ANN-I/O is an LED driver module that can be used in a wide variety of applications, including as an interface with most customized graphic annunciators.
 The N-ANN-I/O can drive up to 40 LEDs.
 The following sections describe hardware installation.
-Refer to the section titled "ANN-BUS" on page 66 for programming information.
+Refer to the section titledSection 3.5.7, "ANN-BUS", on page 70 for programming information.